MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick_start/manage_docker.md

-ms.ContentId: 347fa279-d588-4094-90ec-8c2fc241f5b6
-title: Manage Windows Server Containers with Docker

-#Quick Start: Windows Server Containers and Docker
+# Quick Start: Windows Server Containers and Docker

 This article will walk through the fundamentals of managing windows Server Containers with [Docker](https://www.docker.com/) container management.
 Items covered will include creating Windows Server Containers and Windows Server Container Images, removing Windows Server Containers and Container Images and finally deploying an application into a Windows Server Container.
 The lessons learned in this walkthrough should enable you to begin exploring deployment and management of Windows Server Containers using Docker.